-REDUCE IMPACT OF SIGNIFICANT REDUCTIONS IN ADM IN SMALL SCHOOLS SYSTEMS
+REDUCE IMPACT OF SIGNIFICANT REDUCTIONS IN ADM IN SMALL SCHOOL SYSTEMS

 Section 8.5.
-If a county school administrative unit with 3,000 or fewer students experiences a greater than four percent (4%) loss in projected average daily membership due to shifts of enrollment to charter schools located within the unit, the schools, other than charter schools, to a maximum of four percent (4%).
+If a county school administrative unit with 3,000 or fewer students experiences a greater than four percent (4%) loss in projected average daily membership due to shifts of enrollment to charter schools located within the unit, the State Board of Education may use funds appropriated to State Aid to Local School Administrative Units for the 2000-2001 fiscal year to reduce the loss of funds to the unit's schools, other than charter schools, to a maximum of four percent (4%).